JetBrains/amper/docs/Documentation.md

 Each product type has corresponding packaging, dictated by OS or environment.
 E.g. `macos/app` are packaged as so-called bundles, `android/app` as APKs, and `jvm/app` as jars.
 By default, packages are generated according to platform and build tool conventions.
 When custom configuration is needed, Amper offer a separate `packaging:` section.

 _NOTE: Packaging configuration is not yet implemented.
-Meanwhile, wou can use [Gradle interop](#gradle-interop) for packaging._
+Meanwhile, you can use [Gradle interop](#gradle-interop) for packaging._

 ```yaml
 product: jvm/app